JohnMurray/nbad/readme.md

 + Automatically report "OK" status on alerts that become "stale" that previously reported an error. (likely resolved)
-- Buffer duplicate alerts to reduce noise / spam to monitoring server
++ Buffer duplicate alerts to reduce noise / spam to monitoring server

+__Possible Future Additions__

++ Define a threshold that must be met before an error condition is propagated up-stream
-- Use a config to define default and per-service behaviors.
++ Use a config to define default and per-service behaviors.

-## Testing
+## Testing / Debugging

 There is a small shell script in the repository `send_nsca.sh` that mimics the regular `send_nsca` command in a very small way.
 It uses `echo` and `nc` to send messages in the